 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-All businesses need to reduce waste and work efficiently to maximize their profits, but many companies have difficulty identifying and fixing inefficient work processes from the inside.
-They hire outside business professionals called management analysts or management consultants to evaluate their practices and develop plans to improve efficiency.
-If you have great skills in analyzing information, solving problems, using time wisely and interacting well with others, this high-paying career could be the perfect match for your talents.
+All businesses need to reduce waste and work efficiently to maximize their profits.
+But many companies have difficulty identifying and fixing inefficient work processes from the inside.
+They hire outside business professionals called management analysts or management consultants.
+These professionals evaluate their practices and develop plans to improve efficiency.
+Do you have great skills in analyzing information and solving problems?
+Do you use your time wisely and interact well with others?
+This high-paying career could be the perfect match for your talents.
 An undergraduate degree can help you get started, but you may need a certification or even a master’s degree to reach your full potential.

-Before entering the field of management consulting, candidates typically need to gain experience in the business world themselves.
-This work experience doesn’t just add to their résumés to convince prospective employers of their skills – it allows them the opportunity to develop those skills by experiencing firsthand how inefficient processes cost businesses money and how to fix them.
-Many management analysts begin their business careers working in fields like human resources, information technology and management.
+Before entering the field of management consulting, you typically need to gain experience in the business world.
+This work experience adds to your résumé to convince prospective employers of your skills .
+It allows you to develop those skills by experiencing firsthand how inefficient processes cost businesses money and how to fix them.
+Many management analysts begin their business careers working in fields like:

 Certifications and Graduate Education

 The right combination of a business-related bachelor’s degree and work experience is sufficient to attain some management analyst jobs.
-For senior level consulting roles, candidates often need additional qualifications.
+For senior level consulting roles, you often need additional qualifications.
 The Certified Management Consultant designation offered by the Institute of Management Consultants USA is one popular credential.
-Going to grad school to attain a Master of Business Administration (MBA) degree is another way management analysts can continue to grow their skills and set themselves apart from the crowd in the eyes of prospective employers.
+Earning a Master of Business Administration (MBA) degree is another way management analysts can continue to grow their skills and set themselves apart from the crowd in the eyes of prospective employers.